Dementia Care Technology: Essential Tools for Caregivers

 You're not alone.

-Millions of families worldwide are in the same boat, caring for loved ones with dementia.
+Millions of families worldwide are in the same boat, caring for loved ones or parents with dementia.
 In fact, last year reports show over 11 million loved ones devoted an incredible 18 billion hours to unpaid caregiving.

 It's a big responsibility, and it can be tough.